 Your sphere of influence also affects your mindset.
 If you spend time with people who tell you the market is down, you’ll never get a client and it’s all too hard, then that’s what you’ll start to think.
 Surround yourself with people that will support your success.

-If you’ve just started in the industry or have been here for a while and feel you have hit a bit of a roadblock, come along to the next free Real Estate Brilliance seminar and see how training and coaching can help you grow your business.
+If you’ve just started in the industry or have been here for a while and feel you have hit a bit of a roadblock, come along to my upcoming FREE half-day Real Estate Brilliance webinar and see how training and coaching can help you grow your business.